DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorboard.md

 ## Tensorboard Management

-In Intelligent Engine, Tensorboards created through various methods are uniformly displayed on the job analysis page, making it convenient for users to view and manage.
+In AI Lab, Tensorboards created through various methods are uniformly displayed on the job analysis page, making it convenient for users to view and manage.

 <!-- add screenshot later -->